 LINDA WERTHEIMER, Host:

 Joining us now, as she does most Mondays, is NPR's news analyst Cokie Roberts.
 Good morning, Cokie.

 WERTHEIMER: Former vice president, Dick Cheney, he's been very critical of the Obama administration in terms of national security, and he was on the air yesterday to repeat his criticisms.

-Vice President JOE BIDEN: Thats Dick Cheney.
-I mean, thank God, the last administration didnt listen to him at the end.
+JOE BIDEN: That's Dick Cheney.
+I mean, thank God, the last administration didn't listen to him at the end.

 ROBERTS: Well, some Democrats are saying that what Majority Leader Harry Reid thought was a bipartisan bill, that it has too many Republican tax breaks in it.
 Others are worried that it has too much spending in it and that they will be criticized for that spending.
 They're looking at polls, Linda.
 Like a recent ABC News poll showing voters prefer Republicans in the coming elections, and the Democrats are basically panicking.

 WERTHEIMER: And the health care bill's still hanging out there.
 How is all this going to affect health care?

 ROBERTS: Well, they're sparing over a bipartisan summit that the president has called on health care.
 Republicans are looking at those same polls, of course, and they see things going their way, so they think they should just keep on doing what they are doing or not doing, which is not agreeing on any legislation.
 But there are some warning signs for them there, too.
 More voters say that Republicans are not doing enough to cooperate to get things done than Democrats.
 So they have to be a little bit careful there.
 But right now, they think they are just, you know, doing what they are doing is working.